andrewintw/rpi-video-sync-looper/README.md

 Additionally, the hardware used in this project is the Raspberry Pi 3 Model B+, which supports a maximum resolution of 1920x1080 (1080p/Full HD).
 If you need to use 2K or 4K resolutions, you'll need to test with Pi 4 or higher hardware.

+According to the documentation of [OMXPlayer-Sync](https://github.com/turingmachine/omxplayer-sync), the video must be at least 60 seconds long.

 **Consistent Video File Names**